Vassilis Tsabropoulos

 His initial training was in classical music and as a prodigy was winning the UNISEF Competition.
 Vladimir Ashkenazy quotes: «Vassilis Tsabropoulos possesses rare talent».
 He studied at National Conservatory of Athens and at the age of fifteen, he graduated with honours and received a scholarship from Alexandro's Onassis Foundation.
 He continued to study at the Paris Conservatory, the International Music Academy of Salzburg and the Juilliard School.
 He studied under the tutelage of Rudolf Serkin and Tatiana Nikolayeva.

-His first piano solo ECM album Akroasis, mentioned by "The Independent" writer Andrew Clarke as: "The effects are hypnotic and mysterious, shimmering like ancient mosaic".
+His first piano solo ECM album Akroasis, attracted the praise of The Independent writer Andrew Clarke: "The effects are hypnotic and mysterious, shimmering like ancient mosaic".
 A reviewer of his album Melos commented that "Tsabropoulos' compositions have a static beauty and drama [... that draw] their inspiration from Greek folk music and Byzantine hymns".
 JazzTimes magazine called the album The Triangle a combination of jazz, tango, and classical music.
-Arild Adersen also commented: "What struck me straight away was the fact that his exceptional classical technique never got in the way of his jazz feeling".
+Norwegian bassist and leader on The Triangle Arild Adersen also commented: "What struck me straight away was the fact that his exceptional classical technique never got in the way of his jazz feeling".

-The "Times" reviewer Mike Bradley, commented that: "Athenian pianist Vassilis Tsabropoulos is one of those rare musicians who is equally at home in both the classical and jazz worlds.
+The Times reviewer Mike Bradley, commented that: "Athenian pianist Vassilis Tsabropoulos is one of those rare musicians who is equally at home in both the classical and jazz worlds.
 His album Achirana demonstrates that, while noted principally for his prowess as a classical pianist, conductor and composer, he also has much to say in a jazz idiom.
 Accompanied by Norwegian bassist Arild Andersen and British veteran drummer John Marshall, he has assembled an exquisite record filled with fluid, fluent improvisations, which transport and delight.
 Sample the fearlessly slow gems "Diamond Cut Diamond" and "Valley" and be amazed".

-He collaborated also with the german cellist Anja Lechner, performing classic repertoire and his compositions.
+He collaborated also with the German cellist Anja Lechner, performing classic repertoire and his compositions.
+Tsabropoulos and Anja Lechner have achieved significant commercial success following the release of their two albums, Chants Hymns and Dances (2004) and Melos (2008), which have become bestsellers.
 Also, he has formed a piano duet with the pianist Vovka Ashkenazy playing concerts in France, Iceland and Greece.